Chapter 5120:1-1 Release

 (1) Upon reception the record office shall determine whether the prisoner meets the criteria set out in paragraph (F) of this rule;

-(4) Upon receipt of the recommendation of the hearing officer, the parole board will determine whether or not to grant shock parole.
+(3) The parole board panel will determine whether or not to grant shock parole.

 (A) An inmate may be released on or about the date of his eligibility for release, unless the parole board, acting pursuant to rule 5120:1-1-10 of the Administrative Code, determines that he should not be released on such date for one or more of the following reasons: